Anchorsify/Anchorsify.github.io/_projects/Raiton.md

  - Chakra: 44
  - Upkeep: 12
  - Range: 120
- - Area: 80
+ - Area: 100
  - Speed: 24
  - Seal Speed: 32
  - Tags: Area of Effect, Energy, Environmental

-Effects: This is a 25 x 25 AoE, inside a 50 x 50, inside a 75 x 75, inside a 100 x 100; thus, it's 25 yards from the edge of one layer to the next.
+Effects: This is a 25 x 25 AoE, inside a 50 x 50, inside a 75 x 75, inside a 100 x 100.
 For each layer a person is inside they suffer Paralysis 2, Shock 2, and Immobilize 2, and takes 2 damage every IC which bypasses all reductions, meaning that being within all four layers imparts Paralysis 8, Shock 8, Immobilize 8, and 8 damage per IC.
 This damage does not benefit from things which increase the damage you deal, or the technique's Speed or your NDB, and ends immediately upon leaving the area (as do the status effects).
 You are immune to its effects.

 #### --( Tesura Shousa - Tesla Major )--
 Filling both of your arms with an intense and energetic lightning chakra, you throw it out onto a surface.
 This time, instead of a small ball being produced as in Tesla Minor there is a great spire of electricity that stays in place, pulsating with energy.
 These usually tower over a battlefield and electrocute anything that comes within range.